-IoT Drives New Power
+IoT Drives New Power and Performance Requirements

 By combining ultra-low power consumption with Arm TrustZone security technology, Microchip MCUs SAM L11 and SAM L11-KPH let manufacturers develop low-power, secure IoT devices.
 Now PSA Certified means that manufacturers of products, ranging from secure wireless keypads to medical devices that hold patient data, can use Microchip MCUs to mass-produce secure IoT products.

-Microchip Technology Inc. is a leading provider of smart, connected, and secure embedded control solutions for the industrial, automotive, consumer, aerospace and defense, communications, and computing markets.
+Microchip Technology Inc. is a leading provider of smart, connected, and secure embedded control solutions for the industrial, automotive, consumer, aerospace, and defense, communications, and computing markets.
 Its 32-bit SAM L11 microcontroller is based on the Arm Cortex-M23, ideal for securing IoT nodes for smart cities, home automation, smart agriculture, and asset tracking applications.
 Increasingly, these applications and systems need to connect, making them more vulnerable to security risks than ever before.